-OFSI has published a number of other General Licences in relation to other designations, including:
+The UK's Office of Financial Sanctions Implementation ("OFSI") has published a number of General Licences, including:

-INT/2022/1272278 - which authorises the wind down of transactions involving VTB or any entity owned or controlled by VTB (as amended by OFSI on 7 March 2022), including the closing out of any positions, and carrying out any activity reasonably necessary to effect this.
+- INT/2022/1272278 which authorises the wind down of transactions involving VTB or any entity owned or controlled by VTB (as amended by OFSI on 7 March 2022), including the closing out of any positions, and carrying out any activity reasonably necessary to effect this.
 The General Licence took effect from 25 February 2022 and expires on 27 March 2022.

-On 9 March 2021, OFSI issued a clarificatory note which confirms that the wind down does not require that payments to VTB are paid into a blocked account (the notice does not confirm the position in relation to subsidiaries of VTB); and

-INT/2022/1295476 which authorises the wind down of transactions involving Bank Otkritie, Promsvyazbank, Bank Rossiya, Sovcombank and Vnesheconombank (Veb) until 3 April 2022.
+On 9 March 2021, OFSI issued a clarificatory note which confirms that the wind down does not require that payments to VTB are paid into a blocked account (the notice does not confirm the position in relation to subsidiaries of VTB); and - INT/2022/1295476 which authorises the wind down of transactions involving Bank Otkritie, Promsvyazbank, Bank Rossiya, Sovcombank and Vnesheconombank (Veb) until 3 April 2022.